pism/pism/doc/sphinx/manual/practical-usage/saving-diagnostics.rst

 will run for 10000 years, saving the magnitude of horizontal velocities at the ice surface and at the base of ice every 10 years.
 Times are specified using a comma-separated list or a MATLAB-style range.
 See :numref:`tab-extras` for all the options controlling this feature.
-Tables |diagnostics| list all the variable choices.
+The section :ref:`sec-extra_vars` list all the variable choices.

 Note that options :opt:`-extra_times`, :opt:`-save_times`, :opt:`-ts_times` take *dates*
 if a non-trivial calendar is selected.
 For example,